 - Blend to a paste.
 Taste and add more salt if needed.

 Fresh parsley adds a much need fresh pop of green.
 These stuffed mushrooms are cute, but not very beautiful to be perfectly honest.
-So some finely shaved parsley does the trick to make them more presentable.
+So some finely chopped parsley makes them more presentable.
 Fresh diced tomato is another option for adding some color and a sweet slightly acidic flavor

 - Top with fresh chopped tomato as a garnish